 There is no finer approach to Skiddaw than via the arched bow of the Ullock Pike ridge.
-Skiddaw is much maligned, and the approaches from Keswick are a little tedious (but safe) but scrambling up to the 3,000 foot contour over the exposed Skiddaw Slates is a dramatic and immensely satisfying experience.
-Climbing Skiddaw should be part of any walkers itinerary if they are based in the Keswick area but I would urge all to travel round to Bassenthwaite village and tackle the northern ridges – they offer some great walking, the paths are not yet scarred and there is a haunting loveliness to the entire area.
+Skiddaw is often maligned.
+The approaches from Keswick are a little monotonous (but safe).
+However scrambling up to the 3,000 foot contour over the exposed Skiddaw Slates is a dramatic and immensely satisfying experience.
+To really enjoy the mountain climb Skiddaw via Ullock Pike.
+It offers an entertaining but safe ridge with great views and there is a haunting loveliness to the entire area.

-The Ullock Pike ridge offers fabulous views, both north over Bassenthwaite Lake and the Solway Furth all the way to the hills of Galloway, whilst to the south the full majesty of the Northern fells are revealed.
-Sadly I was looking in to a low winter sun on my most recent visit but the cap of frost over Skiddaw itself did add considerably to the effect.
-The descent is quick and good underfoot, albeit steep in places, but this circuit offers one of the easiest and most pleasurable walks of a 3,000 foot peak in England.
+The Ullock Pike ridge offers fabulous views.
+Look north and enjoy the Dunfies hills of Scotland seen over the Solway Furth whilst to the south there is the splendid vista of the Derwentwater Fells.
+Bassenthwaite Lake runs parallel to the Ullock Pike ridge.
+The direct descent in to Barkbethdale is quick and good underfoot, albeit steep in places.
+All of this completes one of the easiest and most pleasurable walks of a 3,000 foot peak in England.